UU-Human-Evolution/Population-Genomik-Project/Project_2023.md

 #SBATCH -J king
 #SBATCH -t 12:00:00
 #SBATCH -A uppmax2024-2-8
+#SBATCH -M snowy
 #SBATCH -n 8
 king -b $1  --unrelated
 ```
 You can submit it as a job by doing:
 ```
-sbatch -M snowy THIS_SCRIPT.sh YOUR_DATASET5.bed
+sbatch -A uppmax2024-2-8 -M snowy THIS_SCRIPT.sh YOUR_DATASET5.bed
 ```
 Look at the output from KING & keep the unrelated individuals.
 Checkpoint *At this point, when you exclude the related individuals you should be at YOUR_DATASET_6*